rjrdelatorre/python-challenge-1/README.md

-# python-challenge-1
+# Module 2 Challenge
-Module 2 Challenge
+## Working with lists and dictionaries in an order taking program.

 * The requirements for the challenge are outlined [here](https://bootcampspot.instructure.com/courses/5440/assignments/76398?module_item_id=1224604).
 Login is required.

-* main.py has been modified from the provided template to satisfied the requirements.
+* main.py contains the code to run for our food truck order management program.